theinternetfolks/context/README.md

 - `get: <T>() => ICoreContextPayload<T>;`
   Method used to retrieve the data stored in the context.

-**Known Behavior:**
+**Known Behavior**

-As a side-effect of how the Async Hooks execution works,
+As a side-effect of how the Async Hooks execution works, we know that only context is stored per execution, which by the application of the library is shared across the child methods.
+This means that if you call `get` in a child method, it will return the same data as the parent method.
+But, if you call `create` again, it will essentially replace data for the same execution method, as well as the child methods.

+In a further version, we will add a method to disable this behavior, if warranted.

 ## Authors